neonvoidx/wowbackup/Interface/AddOns/PetWalker/readme.md

 ---

-## Known Issues / To Do

-- ~~Remove erroneous “summoned” messages in a few situations where actually no pet was summoned.~~
-- ~~As mentioned in the FAQ, there is a chance that after a pet battle your previous companion is not re-summoned.
-This needs to be improved.~~
-- ~~Add an optional login message.~~

----

 Feel free to share your suggestions or report issues on the [GitHub Issues](https://github.com/tflo/PetWalker/issues) page of the repository.
 __Please avoid posting suggestions or issues in the comments on Curseforge.__